Wang Binying

-Binying Wang is a Chinese lawyer who is the Deputy Director-General of the Brands and Designs Sector for the World Intellectual Property Organization (WIPO).
+Binying Wang is a Chinese lawyer who is the Deputy Director-General who leads the Brands and Designs Sector for the World Intellectual Property Organization (WIPO).

 Early life and education

 Wang attended the University of California, Berkeley, where she graduated with a master's degree in law.
 She studied American law at Columbia Law School, and she has a degree in English from Zhongnan University.

 Career

 From 1975 to 1980 Wang was employed by the Chinese Ministry of Communication and Transportation in Tanzania and Zambia and she later joined World Intellectual Property Organization (WIPO) in April 1992.

 The WIPO Director-General Francis Gurry ended his tenure leading WIPO in 2020.
 Gurry, an Australian lawyer, had led the organisation from 2008.
 His second six-year term completed at the end of September 2020.
 There were six candidates to replace Gurry from China, Singapore, Colombia, Kazakhstan, Peru and Ghana.
 Wang was a strong candidate for the job with thirty years of experience at WIPO.
 The Chinese ambassador to the UK Liu Xiaoming wrote to the Financial Times in March 2020 to underline her independence, her credentials and China's commitment to protecting intellectual property.
 Observers saw Wang's nomination to replace him as part of a geopolitical battle to improve China's international representation.